-Histograms can be computed for every quantity stored on the molecular dynamics trajectory file (ams.rkf) in the section History.
-Example quantities are PotentialEnergy, KineticEnergy, TotalEnergy, Temperature.
+Histograms can be computed for every quantity stored on the molecular dynamics trajectory file (ams.rkf) in the section History or MDHistory.
+Examples are scalar quantities like PotentialEnergy, KineticEnergy, TotalEnergy, Temperature.
 In the histogram block, this quantity is selected with the keyword Variable in the Axis subblock.
 If more than one Axis subblock is present, the dimensionality of the histogram is increased: Three Axis subblocks result in a 3D histogram.